Psychological impact of climate change: Impacts on mental health

-Other

-Other climate-specific psychological impacts are less well-studied than eco-anxiety.
-They include eco-depression, eco-anger, and states of denial or numbness, which can be brought on by too much exposure to alarmist presentations of the climate threat.
-A study that used confirmatory factor analysis to separate the effects of eco-anxiety, eco-depression, and eco-anger found that eco-anger is the best for the person's wellbeing and also suitable for motivating participation in collective and individual action to mitigate climate change.
-A 2021 report found that eco-anger was significantly more common among young people.
-A 2021 literature review found that emotional responses to crises can be adaptive when the individual has the capacity and support to process and reflect on this emotion.
-In these cases, individuals can grow from their experiences and support others.
-In the context of climate change, this capacity for deep reflection is necessary to navigate the emotional challenges that both individuals and societies face.

 Impacts on specific groups

 Degrees of concern about the effects of climate change vary with political affiliation.

 People express differing intensities of concern and grief about climate change depending on their worldview, with those holding egoistic (defined as people who mostly care about oneself and their health and wellbeing), social-altruistic (defined as people who express concern for others in their community like future generations, friends, family and general public) and biospheric (defined as people who are concerned about environmental aspects like plants and animals) views differing markedly.
 People who belong to the biospheric group expressed the most concern about ecological stress or grief, i.e., a form of grief related to worries about the state of the world's environment, and engage in ecological coping – ecological coping includes connection to community, expression of sorrow and grief, shifting focus to controllable aspects of climate change and being close to nature – people who belonged to the social-altruistic group engaged in ecological coping but did not express ecological stress.